 Values and competitiveness for inclusive and sustainable local development.

-Besides incorporating the terms social economy and cities, which is GSEF’s hallmark as an international association of local governments and civil society players committed to the development of the social and solidarity economy, this central theme is structured around three main ideas.
-These ideas are directly related to one of the current debates at European and global level regarding considering the social economy, in its various expressions, as a real and viable option for social and economic progress and development in a different way.
+Besides incorporating the terms Social Economy and cities, which is GSEF’s hallmark as an international association of local governments and civil society players committed to the development of the social and solidarity economy, this central theme is structured around three main ideas.
+These ideas are directly related to one of the current debates at European and global level on the treatment of the Social Economy, in its various expressions, as a real and viable option for social and economic progress and development in a different way.

-From the European perspective, where the city of Bilbao is located, the Forum aims to inform the world and discuss the capacity of the social economy to become a real alternative for the economic and social development of cities, to the extent that is able to adapt, where necessary, to the rules of the game established in the economic model.
-As well as proposing local development models needing to articulate sustainable, inclusive and viable sectors of activity that contribute a better future to their cities and their inhabitants.
+From the European perspective, where the city of Bilbao is located, the Forum aims to inform the world and discuss the capacity of the Social Economy to become a real alternative for the economic and social development of cities, to the extent that is able to adapt, where necessary, to the rules of the game established in the economic model.
+As well as proposing local development models needing to articulate sustainable, inclusive and viable sectors of activity that provide a better future to their cities and their inhabitants.

 See the Complete Guide of the Themes and Sub-themes